BobBowles/django-diary/README.rst

 At this early stage reusability is an aspiration rather than a reality.
 To achieve this the following considerations have been/need to be made:

 *  Overriding of templates and styles.
 A main_base.html template has been constructed that forms the basis of a working example of the app, and at the same time provides a starting point for overriding.
 Attention also needs to be given to navigation hooks.
 *  Configuration.
 While wanting the diary app to be configurable for different scenarios, it is also important to keep focused on core function and _not_ provide too many hooks.
-A settings.py file exists in the diary which provides default values for a few parameters that can be overridden in the project's settings file.
-For easy discrimination, all configurable parameters have names of the form DIARY_XXXXX.
+A ``settings.py`` file exists in the diary which provides default values for a few parameters that can be overridden in the project's settings file.
+For easy discrimination, all configurable parameters have names of the form ``DIARY_XXXXX``.
 The parameter names will be chosen to be reasonably self-explanatory, and (eventually) will be documented somewhere.
 *  Dependencies.
 Kept to a minimum.
 They will be documented (promise!).
+*  Debate about using a subclass of ``User`` for ``Customer``.
+This may adversely affect reusability, but may have been mitigated by ``django-model-utils`` for subclass manipulation.

 Design Considerations